pin-xyz/take-home/README.md

 > Hint 1: this will likely involve using a React `useEffect`

 > Hint 2: it may be helpful to return a non-null value from the `action` and make sure the `useFetcher` is typed correctly (e.g. `useFetcher<...>()`)

-### Algorithm Question

-If there is time afterwards, your interviewer will walkthrough a basic algorithm problem (imagine Leetcode easy-medium) and chat about solutions.

 ## Questions?